KineticMaintenance/m920q-dual-NVME/README.md

 12 components on the Right side of SATA port, highlighted in green:<br>
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5878_x.png)
 <br><br>
-<b>For M920Q</b> -- move resistor from R105 to R162.
+<b>For M920Q</b> -- move resistor from R150 to R162.
 This will switch PCH to work in M920X mode:
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5883_x.png)
 <br><br>
 <b>For M720Q</b> -- move resistor from R151 to R157.
 This will switch PCH to work in M920X mode:
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/m720q_pch_jump.jpeg)
 <br>
 Note on above M720Q picture components location:
 > I can not confirm this will work 100%, I have no M720Q on hands to do real test, however, looking at pictures provided by Redditor and comparing it with M920X schematics -- this should work just fine.
-Create an Issue if this need further checks.
+Create an issue if this need further checks.
 <br><br>
 * ### Component location - BOTTOM side of the board